Abegondo

 Abegondo is a municipality in the province of A Coruña, in the autonomous community of Galicia, Spain.
-It has an area of 83.72 km² (32.32 mi²), a population of 5,578 (2024 estimate) and a population density of 66.56 people/km² (177.35 people/mi²).
+It has an area of 83.72 km^{2} (32.32 sq mi), a population of 5,578 (2024 estimate) and a population density of 66.56 people/km^{2} (177.35 people/sq mi).
 It is part of the semi-coast region between the municipality of Cambre and the historic town of Betanzos.

 Geography

 Abegondo is located 23 km southeastward of the provincial capital.
 The municipality consists of 19 parishes of which San Marcos, a place in Abegondo parish, is the capital.

 Hydrography

-Abegondo is delimited by the rivers Mero and Barcés, and the Gobia runs through it.
-It has two dams: Cecebre and Beche, the former is shared by the municipalities of Betanzos, Carral & Cambre.
+Abegondo is bordered by the rivers Mero and Barcés, and the Gobia runs through it.
+It has two dams: Cecebre and Beche, the former is shared by the municipalities of Betanzos, Carral and Cambre.